aboutcode-org/scancode-toolkit/docs/source/index.rst

-ScanCode Toolkit Documentation
+ScanCode-Toolkit Documentation
 ==============================

-Welcome to ScanCode Toolkit Documentation!
+Welcome to ScanCode-Toolkit Documentation!

-If you are new to ScanCode Toolkit, start here:
+If you are new to ScanCode-Toolkit, start here:

 .. toctree::
    :maxdepth: 2